 If your family member is currently in hospital and you have been advised to search for a Nursing Home then a ‘Nursing Assessment’ will of been carried out by Hospital staff.
 Ask for a copy of this assessment as it outlines their exact nursing needs i.e. requires hoisting, suprapubic catheter and stoma care.
 Refer to this when you are speaking to shortlisted Nursing Homes and they should be able to advise if they can support you.

 Lastly, if you’re looking for care for a relative who is under the age of 65, be sure to clarify if the home has a minimum admission age.
 Due to the nature of nursing care, many homes are only registered to support people over the age of 65.

 Get in touch today for free, help and support finding a Nursing Home near you

 3. Visit: When can you go and visit?

 You’ve established the cost and you’ve confirmed that your relative's nursing needs can be supported.
 The next step is to go and visit!
 Most Nursing Homes allow visits throughout the day, they just ask that people avoid medication rounds and meal times.

 Choosing a Nursing Home is a little bit like choosing your first house, it is only by visiting a few that you’ll get a sense of which one feels like home!
 Only you will know what is important to your family member, if they’re a foodie ask to see a copy of the home’s weekly menu.

-Here are just a few questions you may want to ask yourself as you look round the home: Is the decor to your relatives taste?
+Here are just a few questions you may want to ask yourself as you look around the home: Is the decor to your relative's taste?
 Are the corridors wide enough for their wheelchair?
 What are the communal areas of the home like?
 Do the other residents look happy?

 You’ve ticked off your questions regarding the living environment, now it’s important to establish more information about the care provided.
 The Home Manager should be able to provide you with answers to the following: